What It Means If You Or Your Partner’s Love Language Is “Acts Of Service”

 - Words of affirmation, which refers to compliments, encouragement, or other verbal expressions of love or appreciation

-- Acts of service, which refers to your partner taking the initiative to do a helpful or thoughtful task for you
+- Acts of service, which refers to your partner or loved one taking the initiative to do a helpful or thoughtful task for you

-- Receiving gifts, which refers to getting presents or other meaningful items that show that your partner is thinking of you
+- Receiving gifts, which refers to getting presents or other meaningful items that show that your partner or loved one is thinking of you

 Knowing your love language can be a tool that helps you find or build better relationships.
 When both partners can communicate their needs in this simple, understandable form, the likelihood of them getting more fulfillment from the relationship is higher.
 It can also help partners understand what to avoid.
 For example, someone whose primary love language is words of affirmation may be more negatively affected by words of criticism.
 Overall, being familiar with each other’s love languages can be a force for good in relationships.